 by Had Robinson

-However, the dangers of SIV clinics may outweigh the benefits.
-The following have occurred at clinics, even when run by the best instructors and crew:
+Here are some of the things that have occurred at clinics, even when run by the best instructors and crew.

 Pilots must thoroughly research the parties running the SIV in order to minimize risk.
 Most instructors want pilots to fly as safely as possible at all times But there can always be cascading events which, alone, are harmless but, when mixed together, can be lethal.
 I know instructors in the U.S. who are very good and care about pilot safety but they do not host clinics in our region.
 No matter how hard we try, sport aviation is in inherently dangerous and accidents will -- and do -- happen.

-Please contact us for more information on SIV clinics and where you can take them.
+Please contact us for more information on SIV clinics run by the best instructors and where you can take them.